lazzaronico/cytobench/Readme.md

 The code is not meant as a performant implementation, nor has it been protected by proper safety checks: do not use this in production environments!

-You can install the latest version via pip:
+You can install the latest version via pip (requires python 3.10):
 ```bash
 pip install cytobench
 ```